-Emerging with more growth in the late 1980’s and early 1990’s, the influence and benevolent heart of Past International President Harriette Hirsch shaped the new and wider course for The Foundation.
-It grew to be more responsive to all needs, with the vision of helping sisters heart to heart and hand to hand.
-Harriette saw the needs of sisters were beyond educational and that tragedy can often strike leaving sisters needing urgent financial help.
-To this sentiment, The Harriette Hirsch Sisterhood Fund was created in her honor by her husband Paul in 1994.
-At its creation, he said it was in honor of her personal credo, “Sisters helping sisters”.
+Throughout the 1980’s and early 1990’s, the Foundation grew with the loyal support of its members.
+One such member was past International President Harriette Hirsch, whose benevolent gifts shaped a new and wider course for the foundation.
+It grew to be more responsive to all needs, with the vision of helping sisters “heart-to-heart” and “hand- to- hand.”
+Harriette saw that the needs of DPhiE members sometimes exceeded beyond education, with circumstances leaving sisters needing urgent financial help.
+To this sentiment, Paul Hirsch, Harriette’s husband, helped establish The Harriette Hirsch Sisterhood Fund in her honor in 1994.
+At its creation, Paul said it was in honor of her personal credo, “sisters helping sisters.”